fulldecent/nightfall/README.md

 After following the steps from 'Installing Nightfall' section,

-There is a volume conflict sometimes, please run `docker volume rm nightfall_zkp-code`
+There is a volume conflict sometimes, please run `docker volume rm nightfall_zkp-keys`

 Then run